 Access to this trail is also available from County Road 300 in the Deer Creek Valley Historic DIstrict.

-The town of Flora has a .9 mile paved walking trail within its large park and to the adjacent YMCA grounds.
+Flora has a paved walking trail within its large park and to the adjacent YMCA grounds.

 The Burlington Park also contains a paved trail as well as a nature area in the adjacent woods.